New Hampshire Institute of Art: History

 In 2007 the college received a significant gift of over 2,000 rare photographic books from the collector and philanthropist John Teti.
 Among the highlights of the collection is a complete set of Alfred Stieglitz’s Camera Work dating from 1903 to 1917 as well as publications and photographs extending as far back as 1864.
 NHIA subsequently renamed its library the Teti Library in honor of the donor.

 In 2012, the closure of Chester College of New England, a small liberal arts college based in Chester, New Hampshire, resulted in over 80 percent of the student body and several full-time faculty members transferring to NHIA.

 That same year NHIA reached agreement with the Sharon Arts Center, a small community-based arts education center with operations in Sharon and Peterborough, New Hampshire, to merge operations.
 The Sharon Arts Center was incorporated on October 22, 1946, its stated purpose being "To stimulate, encourage and provide education in the theory and practice of the arts and crafts through instruction, exhibitions and marketing assistance."

 The merger with the Sharon Arts Center coincided with NHIA introducing a new, low-residency M.F.A. program based in Sharon and Peterborough in 2013.

 In 2016, NHIA announced a new academic partnership with the University of New Hampshire at Manchester that allows students at either college to enroll in classes at the partner institution at no additional cost.
 In the summer of 2017 NHIA announced new programs in Comic Arts, Printmaking, and User Experience (UX) Design.

 In 2017, NHIA announced a new Certificate in Creative Placemaking program in partnership with the National Consortium for Creative Placemaking (NCCP).

 In 2019, NHIA announced that they had completed a merger with New England College.

+In 2023, New England College closed the Manchester campus and moved all remaining students to the main campus in Henniker.

 Campus

-The New Hampshire Institute of Art campus is within the Manchester Cultural District, a six-block area encompassing the Victory Park Historic District that includes several local arts and cultural institutions as well as five historic buildings designed by noted architects William Rantoul and Edward Tilton.
+The New Hampshire Institute of Art campus was within the Manchester Cultural District, a six-block area encompassing the Victory Park Historic District that includes several local arts and cultural institutions as well as five historic buildings designed by noted architects William Rantoul and Edward Tilton.

-NHIA owns or leases a total of eleven buildings in Manchester, Sharon, and Peterborough, New Hampshire.
+NHIA owned or leased a total of eleven buildings in Manchester, Sharon, and Peterborough, New Hampshire.
 Notable among these: